pbp333/code-challenge/README.md

 Provides commits of a given git repository url (mandatory), pagination is optional.
 Pagination has a default value of page = 1, size = 5, if no values are provided.

-(note: tomcat app url should be 'http://localhost:8080/commit-viewer-0.0.1-SNAPSHOT') (note: spring boot (Eclipse/IntelliJ) url should be 'http://localhost:8080')
+(note: tomcat app_url should be 'http://localhost:8080/commit-viewer-0.0.1-SNAPSHOT')
+(note: spring boot (Eclipse/IntelliJ) app_url should be 'http://localhost:8080')

 #### Flow
 -   User request, through the Web api;